Skip to content

 7.1 Structures

-Structures allow combining different types of data into a single unit:
+Structures allow us to combine data of different types into a single unit:

 c